kiranshila/Marconi.jl/docs/src/man/Plot.md

 # Plotting
 !!! note

-    The plotting library depends on a working installation of PGFPlotsX.jl
+    The plotting library depends on a working installation of PGFPlotsX.jl and PlotlyJS.jl.
+    Smith Charts are handled by PGFPlotsX while antennas and everything else are handled with Plotly.
+As soon as the PR is finished for Smith Charts, everything will transition to Plotly.

 ```@contents
 Pages = ["Plot.md"]
 Depth = 3
 ```

-The core of the plotting functionality in Marconi comes from the `PGFPlotsX` backend.
+The core of the plotting functionality in Marconi comes from the `PGFPlotsX` and `PlotlyJS` backends.

-This library allows for publication-quality graphics with complete configurability of the layout itself.
+These libraries allows for publication-quality graphics with complete configurability of the layout itself.

-The functions within the plotting library merely contextualize the `Network` object or other parameters into a `PGFPlotsX` plot object.
+The functions within the plotting library merely contextualize the `Network` object or other parameters into a `PGFPlotsX` or `PlotlyJS` plot object.

-It is highly recommended to thoroughly read the docs for `PGFPlotsX` to make the post of its plotting capability.
+It is highly recommended to thoroughly read the docs for `PGFPlotsX` and `PlotlyJS` to make the most of their plotting capabilities.

 ## Smith Charts